pedroggbcampos/Rasa-project/README.md

 **IMPORTANT:**
 After opening your laptop to work on the project, make sure you pull the latest version of the master branch into your feature branch!
+Do this often before starting to work or whenever you think someone updated the master.
 This avoids many merge conflicts.
 To do this you do:
 ```
 $ git checkout master
 $ git fetch